 What if I want to change my company’s name?

-Apart from the change of name, all the other details about the company will remain the same on the new certificate of incorporation.
+Apart from the name change, all other details about the company will remain the same on the new certificate of incorporation.

 Recommended Contractor Accountants